rrutt/RailWorld/README.md

 The following additional _table top_ model maps are available in the **data** sub-folder of this GitHub repository:

 - **TableTop-Basic** A simple layout based on a hobby magazine.
-- **TableTop-Extended** An extened version of that hobby magazine layout.
+- **TableTop-Extended** An extended version of that hobby magazine layout.
 - **TableTop-Automotive** An imaginary supply chain for a factory for hand-crafted cars.

 A pair of actual layouts based on satellite imagery are also included: